 The liner does have another shortcoming in that most zip-attached liners leave little coverage toward the middle where the teeth sit.
 This is where you need it most.
 Even with the button-down wind flap, I find this jacket lets cold air in through the zipper.

 You're better off wearing a good fleece or sweater under it if you want to ride in cold weather.

 There are zipped vents on either side of the chest as well as under the arms.
 A large exhaust vent across the back creates air flow at the shoulders.
 It's still winter here in Wisconsin, so despite having taken it out on some nicer days, I've yet to test the ventilation (though I predict it's effective in all but the warmest weather).

 Tourmaster says there's protective padding in the shoulder but it's just soft foam, more of an aesthetic choice than protection.
 It does have pockets for shoulder, elbow, and back armor.
 The back protector pocket is upside down for some reason but assuming armor is installed, it'll offer adequate protection.
 Something like the D30 thin armor would be perfect to add some real impact resistance.
 I chose to scavenge some no-name CE from one of my previously retired jackets.

 Having mentioned above that I bought this for both on and off the bike, I've mostly been wearing it as my "every day" coat.
 As a regular go-to jacket, it's great!
 I like the style, fit and many pockets.

 These are currently getting closed out by most online retailers, so if you're looking for a good deal on a leather jacket (even if not for riding) I suggest taking a look at the Lawndale from Tourmaster.

 Do You Have A Favorite "Around Town" Motorcycle Jacket?

-Not everyone’s sense of style is the same.
-For casual local riding, what’s your go-to attire?
+Not everyone's sense of style is the same.
+For casual local riding, what's your go-to attire?
 What do you like about your jacket and why?
 Your input is invited.
-Post an article!
+Leave a comment!